and-aleksandrov/Facebook-Cybersecurity-Course-Project-8---Honeypot/README.md

   ...
   $ exit
    ```
-   During the installation I was asked multiple configuration questions, answers were either no, or default
+   During the installation I was asked multiple configuration questions, where answers were either No, or default values

-* Next step was to create a honeypot VM itself, starting with firewall rules
+* Next step was to create a honeypot VM itself, starting with the firewall rules
    ```
    $ gcloud beta compute firewall-rules create mhn-allow-honeypot --direction=INGRESS --priority=1000 --network=default --action=ALLOW --rules=all --source-ranges=0.0.0.0/0 --target-tags=mhn-honeypot
    ```